jrvanderdoes/purify/paper.md

 # Summary

-`Purify` is an R package designed for resampling and testing of data, aimed at researchers and practitioners who analyze complex, often unbalanced, datasets with a potentially dependent output variable and multiple predictors.
-This package enables users to perform robust statistical analyses by allowing resampling of variables with and without relation to the output and other stratification variables.
-Resampling analyses can be conducted on statistical summaries (e.g. mean square error), coefficient estimates of models, forecasts, or model statistics. `Purify` offers versatile resampling settings, including block, sliding window, and stratified permutation and bootstrapping.
-These methods are also extended to cross-validation and prediction confidence intervals.
+`Purify` is an R package designed for resampling and testing of data, aimed at researchers and practitioners who analyze complex datasets, often with unbalanced strata, multiple predictors, or a dependent output variable.
+This package enables users to perform robust statistical analyses by test statistics and resampling of variables with and without relation to the output and other stratification variables.
+The resampling analysis can be conducted on statistical summaries (e.g. mean square error), coefficient estimates of models, forecasts, or model statistics. `Purify` offers versatile resampling settings, including block, sliding window, and stratified resampling with and without replacement.
+These methods are also extended to cross-validation and confidence intervals.
 Each method can be tailored to specific data structures and research questions.
 With its intuitive interface and customizable options, `Purify` streamlines the process of hypothesis testing and estimation of statistical significance.